 circumstances, visitation can be inside with no more than 10 individuals.

 Per the current guidelines, Rutland Nursing Home anticipates welcoming

-Saturday, October 24, barring a positive employee or resident test between now and then.
-If
+December 30, 2020, barring a positive employee or resident test between now and then.
+If we

 clock begins again, and visitation will be pushed back.

 Please know that we are working diligently on a safe and manageable plan

 to meet these stringent regulations, and to welcome you back as quickly

 and safely as possible.
 We recognize the hardship of being separated from

 your loved ones and are undertaking every effort to resume visitation